geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 # Module 2 - Lab 2 - Exercise 1 - Manage Users and Groups

 In the following lab exercise you will take on the role of Holly Spencer, Adatum Corporation’s Enterprise Administrator.
 In this lab, you will perform several user and group management functions within Microsoft 365.
-You will begin by creating a Microsoft 365 user account for Holly, and then you will create two Office 365 groups and assign Microsoft 365 users as members of the groups.
+You will begin by creating a Microsoft 365 user account for Holly.
+You will create two Office 365 groups and assign existing Microsoft 365 users as members of those groups.
 You will then delete one of the groups and then use PowerShell to recover the deleted group.

 **Note:** The VM environment provided by your lab hosting provider comes with ten existing Microsoft 365 user accounts, as well as a number of existing on-premises user accounts.
 Several of these existing user accounts will be used throughout the labs in this course.
 This will save you from having to perform the tedious task of creating user accounts, which is typically not a task performed by Enterprise Administrators.
-You will, however, create Holly Spencer's user account, since having more than one Global admin if a best practice, and it does provide you with the experience of creating a user account in case you are not familiar with the process.
+You will, however, create Holly Spencer's user account, since having more than one Global admin is a best practice, and it does provide you with the experience of creating a Microsoft 365 user account in case you are not familiar with the process.

 ### Task 1 - Create a User Account for Adatum's Enterprise Administrator

 Holly Spencer is Adatum’s Enterprise Administrator.
-Since she doesn’t have a personal Microsoft 365 user account set up for herself, you initially signed into Microsoft 365 as the MOD Administrator account (the default Global admin) in the previous lab.
+Since a Microsoft 365 user account has not been set up for her, you initially signed into Microsoft 365 as the MOD Administrator account (the default Global admin) in the previous lab.
 In this task, you will continue in your role as the MOD Administrator, during which you will create a Microsoft 365 user account for Holly, and you will assign her user account the Microsoft 365 Global Administrator role, which gives her the ability to perform all administrative functions within Microsoft 365.
 Following this task, you will perform all remaining labs using Holly's persona.

 **Important:** As a best practice in your real-world deployments, you should always write down the first global admin account’s credentials (in this lab, the MOD Administrator) and store it away for security reasons.
 This account is a non-personalized identity that owns the highest privileges possible in a tenant.
 It is **not** MFA activated (because it is not personalized) and the password for this account is typically shared among several users.
-Therefore, this first global admin is a perfect target for attacks, so it’s always recommended to create personalized service admins and keep as few global admins as possible.
-For those global admins that you do create, they should each be mapped to a single identity, and they should each have MFA enforced.
+As a result, this first global admin is a perfect target for attacks, so it’s always recommended to create personalized service admins and keep as few global admins as possible.
+For those global admins that you do create in your real-world deployments, they should each be mapped to a single identity, and they should each have Multi-Factor Authentication (MFA) enforced.

-1. On the LON-DC1 VM, the **Microsoft 365 admin center** should still be open in Internet Explorer from the prior lab, and you should be signed into Microsoft 365 as the MOD Administrator.
+1. On the LON-DC1 VM, the **Microsoft 365 admin center** should still be open in Internet Explorer from the prior lab, and you should be signed into Microsoft 365 as the **MOD Administrator**.

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users** and then select **Active users**.